-1. Wire a RDT-5 unit to the controller, perform a Cold Start (page 16), and define the temperature curve on the RDT-5 or on the controller (see the above sections).

-- 2. Save the controllers settings to an SD card.
-Refer to Saving to an SD card, page 119 for details. - 3.
-Connect the second RDT-5 unit to the controller and perform a Cold Start

-4. Upload settings from the SD card.
-Refer to Loading from an SD card, page 120 for details.
+- 1. Wire an RDT-5 unit to the controller, perform a Cold Start (page 18), and define the temperature curve on the RDT-5 or on the controller (see the above sections). - 2.
+Save the controllers settings to an SD card.
+Refer to Saving to an SD card, page 131 for details. - 3.
+Connect the second RDT-5 unit to the controller and perform a Cold Start - 4.
+Upload settings from the SD card.
+Refer to Loading from an SD card, page 133 for details.
 Verify that you are uploading the correct file!